Assignment3StarshipTitanic/Assignment_3_StarshipTitanic/README.md

 ## Submission

-- Final presentation slides are uploaded on Canvas.
+- Need to Final presentation slides are uploaded on Canvas.
-- Kaggle submission screenshots are included in the presentation.
+- Need to  submit Kaggle submission screenshots are included in the presentation.
-- A copy of the final Colab notebook is saved in this repository.
+-  Need to submit a copy of the final Colab notebook is saved in this repository.

 ## Links